kendru/learn-cljs/content/section-0/lesson-1-a-first-look.md

 separately, but your choice for solving one issue may affect others.
 For instance, the module system that we use is a separate concern from our build tool, which in turn is separate from our testing framework.
-However, we need to make sure that both our build tool supports out testing framework, and both support our module system or can be easily integrated with it.
+However, we need to make sure that our build tool supports our testing framework, and both support our module system or can be easily integrated with it.
 Suddenly, the awesome app that we were planning to write gets stifled by the fact that we just spent 3 days trying to get the build set up.
 I can tell you that scenarios like